Mordax/full-stack-technical-test/README.md

 **AI Tool Usage:**
 <!-- Document how you used AI tools and what they helped with -->
+Using my own experience of rapid ai prototyping, I knew the approach I needed to build out scaffolding quickly using Next.js friendly models, leveraging a bit of V0 and also inspiration from the events website lu.ma.
+Initially I couldn't find the api key fast enough so I mocked the data as close to the swagger as possible as a backup.
+Then ported it to using the API properly.
+Wherever I didn't code, I used claude code and then guided it with a better approach and checked functionality wherever I could.

 **Bonus Feature (if implemented):**
 <!-- Which bonus feature you chose and how you implemented it -->
+I implemented the second one "Event capacity and waitlists".
+I didn't have enough time to fully implement a waitlist function but the capacity status and max capacity are there.

 **Key Design Decisions:**
 <!-- Explain any important architectural or UX decisions -->